agude/Alex-Hadd/README.md

                             when the program exits [default false]
       -v, --verbose         print some extra status messages to stdout [default false]
-      -q, --quite           do not print any status messages to stdout [default false]
+      -q, --quiet           do not print any status messages to stdout [default false]
       -V, --very-verbose    print everything, even the output from hadd [default false]